BLE (Bluetooth Low-Energy) Updates

 •After that, the Green status LED will be on again.
 This will indicate that your device is ready for a BLE update.

 •Open the email client on your Apple or Android device and browse to the email with a .TCU file attachment.
-Alternatively, access the file in some other manner that allows you to "export" the file to another application.
+Alternatively, access the file in some other manner that allows you to "copy" (export, share) the file to another application.
 For example, you can access the file via DropBox.
-On Android, the Updater app also allows you to open the file that you previously stored on your Android device.
+The Updater app also allows you to open the file that you previously stored on your device.

-•The following illustrates the update procedure using an iOS device:
+•The following illustrates the update procedure using an iOS device for a case when you are "copying" the file from another app:

-oTap on the .TCU file and tap Export) – your will be presented with exporting choices.
+oIn that other app (such as an email client app), tap on the .TCU file and tap Copy) – your will be presented with exporting choices.

 oSelect the Tibbo Updater app (note that the app's icon may be "beyond the screen edge" and you may need to scroll through the list to get to the Updater).